hleclerc/Soja/plugins/TreeView/README.md

 # Goal of the Tree plugin

-Tree plugin furnishes mainly a tree view (`TreeView`) of a model, with optionnal functionnalities for:
+It permits to get a tree representation of a model.
+It contains optionnal functionnalities for:

 * drag and drop
-* selection / multiple selection
+* (multiple) selection
 * icons at different positions

 By default, a `TreeView` use the following attributes of a tree model:

 * `_children`: children in the tree
 * `_name`: name appearing in the tree
 * `_ico`: src file of icon in the left
 * `_viewable`: boolean to define if a tree item can have a *visible* icon on the right

 Thus, the following example will simply display a tree with 1 root and 2 children

 ```coffeescript
 d = new Lst [
     _name: "root"